irinatu17/MyCookBook/README.md

 ## Features
 ### Existing Features
 #### Navbar
-The navbar is fixed at the top of the page while scrolling down, what allows a user to easily navigate throughout the website.
-The logo in the top right corner on desktop and in the center on smaller devices redirects to the home page when it is clicked.
+The navbar is fixed at the top of the page, this allows a user to easily navigate throughout the website.
+The logo is located in the top right corner on a desktop and in the center on smaller devices.
+It redirects the user to the home page when clicked.
-On the smaller resolutions (tablet, mobile) it is collapsed into a burger icon, when it is clicked, slide out menu opens.
+On the smaller resolutions (tablet, mobile) the navbar is collapsed into a burger icon.
+A slide out menu opens when the burger icon is clicked.

 For **non-logged in** users or **guests** navbar contains the following links:
 - Home